Bat-and-ball games

-Bat-and-ball games (or safe haven games) are field games played by two opposing teams.
-Action starts when the defending team throws a ball at a dedicated player of the attacking team, who tries to hit it with a bat and run between various safe areas in the field to score runs (points).
-The defending team can use the ball in various ways against the attacking team's players to force them off the field when they are not in safe zones, and thus prevent them from further scoring.
+Bat-and-ball games, or safe haven games, are field games played by two opposing teams.
+Typically, action starts when the fielding team (at the defense) delivers a ball toward a dedicated player of the batting team (at the attack), who tries to hit it with a bat and then run between various safe areas in the field to score runs (points).
+The defending team can use the ball in various ways against the attacking team's players to force them off the field ("get them out") when they are not in safe zones, and thus prevent them from further scoring.
 The best known modern bat-and-ball games are cricket and baseball, with common roots in the 18th-century games played in England.

+Roles

 The teams alternate between "batting" (offensive role), sometimes called "in at bat" or simply in, and "fielding" (defensive role), also called "out in the field" or out.
 Only the batting team may score, but teams have equal opportunities in both roles.
 The game is counted rather than timed.
 The action starts when a player on the fielding team (the "bowler" or "pitcher") puts the ball in play with a delivery whose restriction depends on the game.
 A player on the batting team attempts to strike the delivered ball, commonly with a "bat", which is a club whose dimensions and other aspects are governed by the rules of the game.
-If the ball is not fairly delivered to the batter (i.e. not thrown within his reach), then penalties generally occur that help the batting team score.
+If the ball is not fairly delivered to the batter (i.e. not thrown within his reach), then penalties generally are awarded that help the batting team score.

 The batter generally has an obligation to hit certain balls that are delivered within his reach (i.e. balls aimed at a designated area, known as the strike zone or wicket), and must hit the ball so that it is not caught by a fielder before it touches the ground.
 The most desirable outcome for the batter is generally to hit the ball out of the field, as this results in automatically scoring runs; however, in certain bat-and-ball games, this can result in a penalty against the batter.
 If the ball is struck into the field, then the batter may become a runner trying to reach a safe haven or "base"/"ground".
 While in contact with a base, the runner is "safe" from the fielding team and in a position to score runs.
 Leaving a safe haven places the runner in danger of being put out (eliminated).
 The teams switch roles when the fielding team 'puts out'/'gets out' enough of the batting team's players, which varies by game.